In this lesson, the student will learn how to blend words. They will also discuss the concept of ‘mansplaining’.

 Chart: Are you mansplaining?

 A BBC journalist designed a chart to help men understand whether they are mansplaining or not.
-So, the student tests themselves and fills in the missing information.
+The student tests themselves and fills in the missing information.

 Vocabulary: blend words or portmanteaus